Sylvn001/crud-angularjs/README.md

 ## 🚀 How start

 - Install dependencies -> go to directory front and run `npm install`
-- start web server in localhost using `yarn dev`
+- start web server in localhost using `npm start`

 ## 🕸️ Test in WEB